Hugo Calderano: 2017–2023

+Other important results for Calderano in 2018 were the individual silver medal at the Qatar Open, the individual bronze medal at the Hungarian Open, runner-up in the 2017/18 Bundesliga, and the title of Brazilian adult champion.

+At the 2019 ITTF Pan-America Cup, Calderano won the gold medal, becoming two-time champion of the tournament.

+At the 2019 Pan American Games, Calderano won gold in singles (becoming two-time champion of the competition) defeating the Chinese, naturalized Dominican, Jiaji Wu in the final, in addition to obtaining gold in doubles, and bronze in teams.

+At the 2019 World Table Tennis Championships, Calderano reached the 4th round (round of 16), where he faced Chinese Ma Long, two-time world champion and Olympic champion, and was defeated by 4 sets to 1, partial 8/11, 11/8, 11/1, 11/3 and 11/8.

+Other important results for Calderano in 2019 were the individual bronze medal at the Austrian Open, the individual bronze medal at the Czech Republic Open, the 2018/19 Bundesliga title and the 2018/19 German Cup title.

+At the 2020 ITTF Pan-America Cup, Calderano won the gold medal, becoming three-time champion of the tournament.
+In 2020, he was also runner-up in the 2019/20 Bundesliga and in the 2019/20 German Cup.

 2021

 In 2021, Calderano announced he was leaving the German Bundesliga and switching to the Russian Champion's league to focus more on international competition.
 However, Calderano will continue to live in Germany and train in the same training center; he will compete in a different league.

 Calderano entered World Table Tennis' inaugural event WTT Doha.
 After receiving a minor scare in the first round to co-patriot Gustavo Tsuboi, Calderano comfortably beat An Jaehyun in the round of 16.
 However, he lost to Simon Gauzy in the quarterfinals of the WTT Contender Event.
 In the WTT Star Contender event, he bowed out in the round of 16 to Darko Jorgic after missing his own serve at deuce in the fifth game.
 Although it briefly looked like Lin Yun-Ju had passed Calderano for the Olympic fourth seed following the results of WTT Doha, in April ITTF amended the seeding system so that Calderano was once again slated to be the fourth seed.

 In an interview with JAPAN Forward in July, Calderano named mentality as one of his strong suits and stated that he used to work with a mental coach until the coach died.

 Calderano made up for his loss in the WTT Contender Doha and WTT Star Contender Doha earlier in March by winning the title at WTT Star Contender Doha in September.
 He defeated Liam Pitchford and Darko Jorgic in the semifinal and final, respectively, on his way to victory.

+In September 2021, Calderano entered the table tennis world top 5 for the first time.

+At the 2021 Pan American Table Tennis Championships, Calderano became two-time Pan American champion in singles and in the team category.